 Motivation and Background

 The ShinyWeatherCan app was created with Nick Rong in early 2020 shortly after ShinyCFA was completed.
 The idea was to build another useful Shiny application while avoiding some of the pitfalls encountered working on ShinyCFA (such as scope creep).
 We were also able to use some of the code and framework from ShinyCFA which led to a faster development.

 Nick Rong has the application hosted on the free tier of shinyapps.io at https://nickrongkp.shinyapps.io/WeatherCan/ and wrote a brief blog post providing the link.
-The app is also available at https://app.waterexplorer.net/shinyWeather/ and is hosted there using a free tier AWS account as was recently done for ShinyCFA.
+The app was previously also available at https://app.waterexplorer.net/shinyWeather/ hosted using an AWS account but is now offline to reduce costs.

 ShinyWeatherCan allows a user to enter a station ID and access climate data from Environment and Climate Change Canada (ECCC).
 Currently the ECCC website only allows manual data downloads of one month at a time.
 This app aims to minimize repetition for downloading these data which can be time consuming and tedious.

 The idea of the app is that it provides a practitioner with a tool to search for and access data from an ECCC climate station, view the data at a high-level, and download the data for further processing and analysis.

 The best way to understand the functionality is to just explore the app and a brief description is provided below:

 Select and Download Data from an ECCC climate station.
 The selector allows various station ID types and provides a summary of data record lengths available at the selected station.
 Flags are also provided based on differing station data resolution record lengths.